 The customers who will admit that they need help in a ‘Woah is me’ fashion in hopes to get things done for them….for free.

 These folks might be the most dangerous of all because we tend to be a species that want to help people.
 So when someone is talking down on themselves and doesn’t know what to do, it’s very easy for us to jump in, roll up our sleeves, and start working.
-The problem comes when you hear them say, “Oh, and I have no money”.
+The problem comes when you hear them say, “Oh, and I have no money.”

-Unless you’re running a charity, or if there’s an upside of getting exposure for your business, my suggestion is to politely back away.
+Unless you’re running a charity, or if there’s an upside to getting exposure for your business, my suggestion is to politely back away.
 I know this can be hard, but unfortunately, it’s necessary for your future success.

 The customers that want your time…for free…in exchange for an unsubstantiated future benefit.

-There’s a ton of people out there with a dream, and they would love you to be a part of it…if only you would do it for free.
+There are a ton of people out there with a dream, and they would love you to be a part of it…if only you would do it for free.
 Because their idea is going to be huge, and you’re going to want to be there when they hit the big time, right?

 To me, this is a gambling logic that is very dangerous.
 I would suggest that you keep your discussions with these people in the present tense.
 Unless, of course, they can furnish you with a 5-year business plan or offer a percentage of the business.

-The customers that want your services…for free…in exchange for a seat at the table of their ‘Board of Directors’.
+The customers that want your services…for free…in exchange for a seat at the table of their ‘Board of Directors.’

 These folks here are rather clever because they are feeding off your ego.
 They are tempting you with a high-level title that you believe would make you look good to the general public.
 The problem is that the general public doesn’t really care.
 All that’s going to happen is that you’ll be doing work with no monetary compensation.

 Being on a board should never be about how good you look.
-It should never be some kind of barter either.
+It should never be some kind of barter, either.
 To me, it should be about you wanting to help another business with your sound advice, with nothing expected in return.
 Some might disagree with me on this, but that’s where my head is at.

 The customers that will stop at nothing to get advice…for free… with no intention of ever leveraging any kind of service.

 I actually lifted this term from my friend Mike Skrypnek.
 Bless these people’s hearts because this is a group that works really hard to get free information.
-They are sort of like hackers, where they seem to enjoy the challenge of getting something for nothing.
+They are sort of like hackers, who seem to enjoy the challenge of getting something for nothing.
 And when I say nothing, I mean absolutely nothing.
 These are people that wouldn’t even take the time to write you a review in exchange for the valuable information you provided them.

 These types of characters are why it’s crucial to have a qualification process in your sales methodology.
 Please understand that your business will never be 100% right for every single person out there.
 Taking on anybody is only a recipe for customer service issues down the road.
 And that is a stress that you just don’t need.

-If you have any questions please reach out to me at my website at KakVarley.com
+If you have any questions, please reach out to me at my website at KakVarley.com

 We’ll see you back here next time!
-Thanks so much and have a great day!
+Thanks so much, and have a great day!